 The snake plant is a beautiful evergreen plant.
 This unique plant even improves indoor air quality through the passive absorption of many bad things, such as nitrogen oxides, formaldehyde, and other toxins (according to a recent NASA study).
 Yes, your snake plant will actually absorb these things and reduce or eliminate them from the air you breathe!
 That is one of the many reasons this plant has become so popular in homes across the globe.
 It is a hardy member of the Sansevieria genus and flourishes in cool climates as a houseplant as well as in warm climates when it is kept outdoors.

-If you haven't purchased your snake plant yet: You can enjoy the aesthetics and health benefits of this unique plant by starting with a vigorous specimen.
+If possible, start off with a vigorous looking specimen.
 Look for a deep green plant with firm upright leaves.
 Pale wilted leaves indicate that the plant is diseased or maltreated and may require considerable effort to recover.

-A small amount of fertilizer during the warmer months of the year goes a long way.
+A small amount of fertilizer during the warmer months of the year.

 Matted and tangled roots usually mean that a plant is root-bound and has outgrown its container.
 A snake plant is different.
 It prefers being root-bound and is more likely to bloom in this situation.
 Wait until your snake plant becomes so tall that the container won’t stand upright.
 When it’s time to re-pot your plant, transfer it to a slightly larger container and add fresh soil.
 Make sure that you use a pot that allows the water to drain properly.
 Poor drainage will cause the snake plants roots to rot.